Zylence/10-fast-fingers-typing-bot-lightning_fingers/README.md

 -ONLY USE STAT CREATOR ONCE!

 NOTE:
--The more you make it play the more legit it look.
+-The more you make it play the more legit it looks.
 Unless of course you let it play to much... i Advise between 20 - 50 games to start with.
 But even 100 should be just fine.

 After you have done that.
 The Anticheat will want you to evaluate your result.
 No Problem!